-Holds are usually placed before or during registration, but can be set months in advance to be effective on some future date.
-The office placing the hold must notify the student via e-mail (to the student's official AIIAS address) within 24 hours of applying the hold.
-The notification will include the name of the office placing the hold, location, business hours, phone number, reason for hold, and clearance procedure.
-The IUTUS system allows each student to view any pending holds, as well as the reason(s) and effective date for each hold (including holds that will only become effective in the future).
+All new on-campus students are required to meet with their academic advisor or program director and plan out their degree program, including how they will meet all prerequisites.
+If this plan has not been filed with the Admissions and Records Office, a hold will be placed, and the student may not register again until the plan is submitted.
+Holds are usually placed before or during registration but can be set months in advance to be effective on some future date.
+The office placing the hold must notify the student via e-mail (to the student's official AlIAS address) within 24 hours of applying the hold.
+The notification will include the name of the office placing the hold, location, business hours, phone number, reason for the hold, and clearance procedure.
+The IUTUS system allows each student to view any pending holds, as well as the reason(s) and the effective date for each hold (including holds that will only become effective in the future).